U3A Benalla

 Art Appreciation

-Join Benalla Art Gallery staff and other members of the community for the gallery's 'First Mondays' session every month at 10am for an eclectic and ever-changing curated program of talks and tours.
+Join Benalla Art Gallery staff and other members of the community on the first Monday of every month at 10am for an eclectic and ever-changing curated program of talks and tours.
 See the latest exhibitions and listen to talks by guest artists and curators.
-Stay on after the session for a coffee at the gallery's cafe and catch up with other members of the Art Appreciation group.

 Meeting Times